 The artist’s degree show presented ‘Followed’, a skeletal vertebrae cast in white chocolate morphed into a pair of cupped hands as though waiting for absolution.
 ‘Monthly’, documenting the artist shaving her head and ‘Pure’, the artist’s torso cast in soap, routinely washed away in exhibition.
 In 2004, ‘1m2’, a cast of the artist’s body was produced in response to a call for entries which limited the work to a metre in any direction.
 The work is strapped into a steel cage and spikes aggressively defend it.
 This work has since been exhibited in an underground medieval vault, the Southampton City Art Gallery and The Crypt in St. Pancras Church.
 In 2006, a solo exhibition at the Bargate Monument gallery presented ‘Misplaced’, depicting the artist in a steel cage, her elongated arms ending in knife and fork attachments, and ‘Self Conscious’, a looped video showing the meticulous self-policing of the artist’s face.

 Misselbrook’s Masters degree show included a large scale sculptural installation and recorded performances conveying educational, religious and submissive acts in quests for ‘perfection’.
 This structured behaviour and performance is providing a new dimension for the artist, opening up her practice and interrupting controlled processes and displays.
 Misselbrook is now developing a more socially engaged practice exploring the political act of self starvation in feminist art and relating this to the disordered psychology of the anorexic ‘patient’ as well as ritualistic social gatherings and experiences within the making process.
-Working from her current studio base on an organic olive farm, the artist is currently exploring new works within this off-grid environment.
+Working from her current studio based on an organic olive farm, the artist is currently exploring new works within this off-grid environment.